Treee/DayZDocs/MapFrames/DayZGoodMapFrameValues.md

 - show excel with all values
   -- showcase divisible by 4 rule
   -- showcase texture layer being what helps reduce large overlaps

+This brings us to several major issues that plague new and veteran map makers alike if we do not respect the relationship between the above numbers:

+- Severe Satellite Map Stretching
+- Incorrect Satellite Map Tiling
+- Terrain being considered "out of map" and not rendering ground textures.